19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (b) by any deed or instrument (but not a deed or an instrument referred to in section 13), he has conveyed, transferred, assigned or otherwise disposed of his estate or interest in the lot or proposed lot.

+[BCPA (repealed), s.
+9; LT(S)A, s.
+7(9)]

 ### Schedule of strata units must be accepted by Commissioner before sale can start

 11\.—(1) The owner developer of a development (including any staged development) shall not sell any lot or proposed lot in the development with a share value unless a schedule of strata units or an amended schedule of strata units, as the case may be, showing that share value of the lot or proposed lot has been filed with and accepted by the Commissioner under this section.

-(2) Where a schedule of strata units has been filed and accepted by the Commissioner in respect of any staged development, the owner developer of the staged development shall also not sell any lot or proposed lot in any stage of the staged development subsequent to the initial stage unless he files an amended schedule of strata units under section 12 showing —
+\*(2) Where a schedule of strata units has been filed and accepted by the Commissioner in respect of any staged development, the owner developer of the staged development shall also not sell any lot or proposed lot in any stage of the staged development subsequent to the initial stage unless he files an amended schedule of strata units under section 12 showing —

 (a) the adjusted share value of each lot or proposed lot comprised in the first stage and any preceding stage of the staged development of the parcel; and